realcrane/Understanding-the-Robustness-of-Skeleton-based-Action-Recognition-under-Adversarial-Attack/Readme.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Acknowledgments
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 899739 CrowdDNA, EPSRC (EP/R031193/1), NSF China (No. 61772462, No. U1736217), RCUK grant CAMERA (EP/M023281/1, EP/T014865/1) and the 100 Talents Program of Zhejiang University.